interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 ### Registration

 - The user visits their provider's webpage.
-- If the provider expects visitors who do not have web monetization natively supported in their browsers, the polyfill's script is loaded.
 - The provider's webpage calls `window.WebMonetization.register`.
-- The user is redirected to the web monetization polyfill's webpage to confirm.
-If the browser supports WM natively, the browser might display a native pop-up box instead.
+- The user is redirected to a confirmation webpage to confirm.
+The browser might display a native pop-up box instead.
 - If the user confirms the registration, they will be redirected to a `destUrl` specified by the page that called `window.WebMonetization.register`.
-  - If the polyfill is being used, a `handlerUrl` specified by the page that called `window.WebMonetization.register` is put into localStorage.
-  - If the browser supports WM natively, `handlerUrl` is stored in the browser's state.
+  - `handlerUrl` is stored in the browser's state.
 - If the user cancels the registration, they will be redirected to a `cancelUrl` specified by the page that called `window.WebMonetization.register`.

 ### Monetization

 - The user visits a webpage.
-- If the page expects visitors who do not have web monetization natively supported in their browsers, the polyfill's script is loaded.
 - When the page wants to open an ILP/STREAM connection, it calls `window.WebMonetization.monetize()` with a `destinationAccount` and `sharedSecret`.
-  - The polyfill embeds an iframe to its own domain.
-This allows it to read the handler URL stored during [Registration](#registration).
-If the browser supports WM natively it loads the handler URL from its own state.
+  - The browser creates an iframe to the handler URL, reading from the state that was stored during [registration](#registration).
-  - The polyfill's iframe embeds another iframe to the handler URL, or the browser creates an iframe-like contruct pointing to the handler URL.
   - An ILP/STREAM connection object is returned from the function for the site to use.
 - When the page wants to use the ILP/STREAM connection, they use the javascript STREAM API to send money and/or data.
-The polyfill/browser sends outgoing ILP packets to the handler iframe using `postMessage`.
+The browser sends outgoing ILP packets to the handler iframe using `postMessage`.
 The handler iframe forwards incoming packets by calling `window.parent.postMessage`.

 ## Specification